 Capacity prices will change year on year as existing contracts expire where existing contracts are excluded prior to the reference price calculation – the graphic below can be populated with these values when available.

-Is there an impact on competition here ? is this an undue distortion ?
+Is there an impact on competition here ? is this an undue distortion ? needs elaboration for all mods apart from L

 Query logic of NG’s FCC forecast in enduring period at exit using DN bookings but at entry not using existing bookings in the same way ?